zachvalenta/notes-sw/os/shell.md

 ALTERNATIVES
 > UX also isn't something that can really be competed on for a terminal app as the UX is typically dictated by the shell, tool, tmux, etc. https://news.ycombinator.com/item?id=35125295
-* _Alacritty_: no OOB global hotkey https://github.com/alacritty/alacritty/issues/3313 but workarounds available (Hammerspoon, Karabiner) https://github.com/alacritty/alacritty/issues/862
+* _Alacritty_: no native global hotkey https://github.com/alacritty/alacritty/issues/3313 but workarounds available (Hammerspoon, Karabiner) https://github.com/alacritty/alacritty/issues/862
 * _Hyper_: Electron https://hyper.is/
 * _kitty_: can preview images in broot https://sw.kovidgoyal.net/kitty/
 * _sshx_: real-time collaboration https://github.com/ekzhang/sshx